| United NationsCommission on Human Rights

 known under Russianized spellings as Zakharenko, Gonchar, Krasovsky

+and Zavadsky).
 20. The officials investigating the disappearances reportedly refused

 to cooperate with international bodies and closed the investigation